 The Old Beast is a bottomless nothingness that continually produces demons, steals souls, and accumulates them within itself.
 We living things can’t possibly be compatible with it.

 Then, please kill all the demons.
 The Beast without servants to supply it souls will seek a new servant and guide you itself.

 Like its Creator, the Old One may not be bound by the same rules governing living things in this world, which likely also holds true for its demons.
 Despite the tremendous amount of souls it has amassed, the beast doesn’t exhibit particular intelligence.
 The hierarchical scheme to collecting souls is ultimately simple, and the demon is easily baited into taking us to its core, never considering that we might be attempting to put it to sleep rather than join its cause.
 The beast undeniably shares some link with the demons its creates, since it immediately cries for more once they are all gone.
 And even assuming that it didn’t know who exactly was slaying all of its demons, any being with a modicum of intellect — or at least sense of self-preservation — would be guarded against our convenient arrival.
 The Old One is undeniably conscious since it can be rendered unconscious, but what constitutes its simple mind must exist independent of the countless souls it harbors.
 The poison fulfills its singular goal in the most straightforward and efficient means possible, and that is that.

-The thick fog quietly seeped out of Boletaria, and nearly all of the northern lands had already disappeared within the thick fog.
+The thick fog quietly seeped out of Boletaria, and nearly all of the northern lands have already disappeared within the thick fog.
 Mankind foresaw their slow destruction and despaired.
 Eventually, the thick fog will cover the entire world.